maliackgoz/py4ds-notes/README.md

 # Python for Data Structures
-My lecture notes for the lecture
+My lecture notes taken for the lecture py4ds